open-physiology/open-physiology-viewer/manual/model.md

  The pair of properties `subtypes` and `supertype` can be used to specify a generalization relationship among lyphs without replicating their layer structure or any other properties.
 To trigger the derivation of layer structure, it is essential to set the `isTemplate` property to `true`.

 In addition to the link's `reversed` property that can be used to rotate the lyph it conveyed by 180 degrees, one can set the lyph's own property `angle` to rotate the given lyph around its axis to the given angle (measured in degrees).
 Finally, a boolean property `create3d` indicates whether the editor should generate a 3d view for the given lyph.
 The view gives the most accurate representation of a lyph but does not allow one to see its inner content.

+The field `bundles`  points to the links that have to pass through the lyph.

 ### Region
     Regions are flat shapes that help to provide context to the model, e.d., by placing certain process graphs into a region named "Lungs", one can indicate that this process is happening in the lungs.